aschaetzle/Sempala/project_repo/README.txt

 To update the current version of impala in the in-project repository, completely remove and rebuild the project repository.
 To build the project repo get the JDBC driver by downloading it from cloudera.com [1] and install it with the maven install plugin.
-This will take care of checksum.
+This will take care of checksums.
 An example:

   mvn install:install-file
     -DlocalRepositoryPath=project_repo